 4. Swing by Park Central Square for seasonal celebrations

 Downtown Springfield is one of the best spots around the city for celebrating the season.
 Each year, the holidays are kicked off at the Mayor’s Tree Lighting Ceremony held right in the center of the Square.
 The festivities continue with the annual Christmas Parade held through downtown.
 Nearly 10,000 people from around the area attend the parade, with dozens of high school bands and floats competing to come out on top.
-Check with Its All Downtown for updates!

 6. Take a drive through Candy Cane Lane